 3. SHALL NOT include the PoC feature tag '+g.poc.talkburst' in the Contact header of the SIP REGISTER request that contains the contact address of the PoC Client;

-4. SHALL NOT include the contact address of the PoC Crisis Event Handling Entity if the UE not longer act as a PoC Crisis Event Handling Entity;
+4. SHALL NOT include the contact address of the PoC Crisis Event Handling Entity if the UE no longer act as a PoC Crisis Event Handling Entity;

 5. SHALL include the PoC feature tag '+g.poc.groupad' in the Contact header of the SIP REGISTER request if the PoC Client needs to continue to receive Group Advertisement messages;